 Rom: Where are we gonna put all her clothes?
 I don't have enough closet space!

-There is also the description of Garak's best interrogation ever.
-He just sat and looked at the guy...for three hours.
+- There is also the description of Garak's best interrogation ever.
+He just sat and looked at the guy...for four hours.

 "His eyes, his eyes!"